Skyline, San Diego: History

 Prior to "white flight" in the 1960s and early 1970s, many neighborhoods in Southeast San Diego were subject to discriminatory restrictive covenants, a problem faced by African-Americans like former Councilman and Deputy Mayor George Stevens, who was denied the opportunity to purchase a house in the Skyline Hills from a white realtor.
 Presently, much of the Skyline Hills, as well as other Encanto neighborhoods such as Emerald Hills, Lincoln Park, Mountain View, O'Farrell, South Encanto, and Valencia Park, have a substantial African-American population.

 With the great influx of Filipino immigrants joining the United States Navy, especially from the Vietnam War era on to the 1990s, many Filipinos inhabited the Southeast San Diego neighborhoods of Alta Vista, Bay Terraces, Paradise Hills, Shelltown, Skyline Hills, and Valencia Park, both for the relatively affordable housing prices and its close proximity to Naval Base San Diego.

 Geography

 The Skyline-Paradise Hills Community as a whole make up approximately 4,500 acres.
-Much like the surrounding neighborhoods of Bay Terraces, Paradise Hills, and Jamacha-Lomita, Skyline is composed predominantly of low-density single-family homes spread across the hilly area.
-A major geographic feature is Paradise Valley, which runs on an east-west axis through the middle of the community and gives rise to the Paradise Creek, which flows into San Diego Bay.
+Much like the surrounding neighborhoods of Jamacha, North Bay Terraces, Paradise Hills, South Bay Terraces and Lomita it is composed predominantly of low-density single-family homes spread across the hilly area.
+There are two major geographic features in the Skyline- Paradise Hills Community Planning area, one is Jamacha Open Space System with Chollas Creek Watershed running on an east to west axis, which flows into San Diego Bay.

+The second is Paradise Valley, which runs through the middle of the Paradise Hills community and gives rise to the Paradise Creek, which flows into San Diego Bay.
 Skyline, along with North Bay Terrace, Jamacha, and Lomita are north of Paradise Valley Rd.